Iona: Geography

 Iona lies about 2 km from the coast of Mull.
 It is about 2 km wide and 6 km long with a resident population of 125.
 Like other places swept by ocean breezes, there are few trees; most of them are near the parish church.

 Iona's highest point is Dùn Ì, 101 m.
-Iona's geographical features include the Bay at the Back of the Ocean and Càrn Cùl ri Éirinn (the Hill/Cairn of [turning the] Back to Ireland), said to be adjacent to the beach where St. Columba first landed.
+Iona's geographical features include the Bay at the Back of the Ocean and Càrn Cùl ri Éirinn (the Hill/Cairn of [turning the] Back to Ireland), said to be adjacent to the beach where Columba first landed.

-The main settlement, located at St. Ronan's Bay on the eastern side of the island, is called Baile Mòr and is also known locally as "The Village".
+The main settlement, located at St Ronan's Bay on the eastern side of the island, is called Baile Mòr and is also known locally as "The Village".
 The primary school, post office, the island's two hotels, the Bishop's House and the ruins of the Nunnery are here.
 The Abbey and MacLeod Centre are a short walk to the north.
 Port Bàn (white port) beach on the west side of the island is home to the Iona Beach Party.

 There are numerous offshore islets and skerries: Eilean Annraidh (island of storm) and Eilean Chalbha (calf island) to the north, Rèidh Eilean and Stac MhicMhurchaidh to the west and Eilean Mùsimul (mouse holm island) and Soa Island to the south are amongst the largest.
 The steamer Cathcart Park carrying a cargo of salt from Runcorn to Wick ran aground on Soa on 15 April 1912, the crew of 11 escaping in two boats.